Top Cheapest Food Delivery App in 2026

 10. Unihop

-UniHop boasts a 100% pickup rate and nationwide delivery coverage.
+Unihop operates in all 50 US states and offers on-demand, same-day delivery from any restaurant.
 One of the best things about UniHop is that it charges no commission, plus there’s no monthly subscription, transaction fee, or setup fee.

 All you need to pay is the delivery fee: